Ounceleopard/BMW-M3-Angel-Eyes/README.md

 PWM_SL_1_FKT_SL_TFL:
 wert_09
 ```
-### Leave a comment before you attempt but this world for a 2011 BMW M3 E92
+### Leave a comment before you attempt but this worked for a 2011 BMW M3 E92